pkardas/notes/books/ddd.md

 ## Chapter 5: A Model Expressed in Software

 ASSOCIATIONS.
 For every traversable association in the model, there is a mechanism in the software with the same properties.
-Constraints on associations should be included in the model and implementation (eg. president of ... for a period of time), they make the model more precise and the implementation easier to maintain.
+Constraints on associations should be included in the model and implementation (e.g. president of ... for a period of time), they make the model more precise and the implementation easier to maintain.

 ENTITIES.
 Object modeling tends to lead us to focus on the attributes of an object, but the fundamental concept of an